xdpirate/derpy/README.md

 # Derpy
-A collection of more or less useful functions for WoW 3.3.5a (Wrath of the Lich King)
+A collection of more or less useful functions for legacy versions of WoW (currently WotLK 3.3.5a and Cataclysm 4.3.4)

 ## Passive/automatic functions
 - **AutoPurge** -- Allows you to maintain a list of items to be automatically purged from your bags
-- **CapShard** -- Caps the amount of Soul Shards you carry to a certain number.
+- **CapShard** ![Only available in the WotLK version of the addon][wotlk] -- Caps the amount of Soul Shards you carry to a certain number.
 When this is on, any excess shards are automatically deleted
 - **RepTrack** -- Changes your currently watched faction ("display as bar") whenever you gain reputation
 - **RepAnnounce** -- Shows you a notification and plays a non-intrusive sound whenever your standing with a faction changes
 - **Innervate Notifier** -- Sends a whisper to the receiving target when you cast Innervate on them